lammermann/vimfiles/bundle/YouCompleteMe/README.md

 * Python docstrings
 * etc.

-Supported in filetypes: `c, cpp, objc, objcpp, cs, python, typescript`
+Supported in filetypes: `c, cpp, objc, objcpp, cs, python, typescript, javascript`

 ### The `StartServer` subcommand

 Starts the semantic-engine-as-localhost-server for those semantic engines that work as separate servers that YCM talks to.

-Supported in filetypes: `cs`
+Supported in filetypes: `cs, javascript, go`

 ### The `StopServer` subcommand

 Stops the semantic-engine-as-localhost-server for those semantic engines that work as separate servers that YCM talks to.

-Supported in filetypes: `cs`
+Supported in filetypes: `cs, javascript, go`

 ### The `RestartServer` subcommand